github/opensource.guide/_articles/starting-a-project.md

 ### Choosing a license

-An open source license guarantees that others can use, copy, modify, and contribute back to your project without repercussions.
-It also protects you from sticky legal situations. **You must include a license when you launch an open source project.**
+An open-source license guarantees that others can use, copy, modify, and contribute back to your project without repercussions.
+It also protects you from sticky legal situations. **You must include a license when you launch an open-source project.**

 Legal work is no fun.
 The good news is that you can copy and paste an existing license into your repository.
 It will only take a minute to protect your hard work.

 [MIT](https://choosealicense.com/licenses/mit/), [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/), and [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) are the most popular open source licenses, but [there are other options](https://choosealicense.com) to choose from.

 When you create a new project on GitHub, you are given the option to select a license.
-Including an open source license will make your GitHub project open source.
+Including an open-source, the license will make your GitHub project open source.

 ![Pick a license](/assets/images/starting-a-project/repository-license-picker.png)

-If you have other questions or concerns around the legal aspects of managing an open source project, [we've got you covered](../legal/).
+If you have other questions or concerns around the legal aspects of managing an open-source project, [we've got you covered](../legal/).

 ### Writing a README